Empress Myeongseong: Personality and appearance

 According to Korean custom, she carried a number of filigree gold ornaments decorated with long silk tassels fastened at her side.
 So simple, so perfectly refined were all her tastes in dress, it is difficult to think of her as belonging to a nation called half civilized...

 Slightly pale and quite thin, with somewhat sharp features and brilliant piercing eyes, she did not strike me at first sight as being beautiful, but no one could help reading force, intellect and strength of character in that face...

-Isabella Bird Bishop, a well-known British travel writer and member of the Royal Geographical Society, described the queen consort's appearance as that of "...a very nice-looking slender woman, with glossy raven-black hair and a very pale skin, the pallor enhanced by the use of pearl powder" while meeting with her when Bishop traveled to Korea.
-Bishop had also mentioned Empress Myeongseong in her book, Korea and Her Neighbors:
+Isabella Bird, a well-known British travel writer and member of the Royal Geographical Society, described the queen's appearance as that of "...a very nice-looking slender woman, with glossy raven-black hair and a very pale skin, the pallor enhanced by the use of pearl powder" while meeting with her when Bird traveled to Korea.
+The full quote in her book, Korea and Her Neighbours:

 Her Majesty, who was then past forty, was a very nice-looking slender woman, with glossy raven-black hair and a very pale skin, the pallor enhanced by the use of pearl powder.
 The eyes were cold and keen, and the general expression one of brilliant expression.
 She wore a very handsome, very full, and very long skirt of mazarine blue brocade, heavily pleated, with the waist under the arms, and a full sleeved bodice of crimson and blue brocade, clasped at the throat by a coral rosette, and girdled by six crimson and blue cords, each one clasped with a coral rosette, with a crimson silk tassel hanging from it.
 Her headdress was a crownless black silk cap edged with fur, pointed over the brow, with a coral rose and full red tassel in front, and jewelled aigrettes on either side.
 Her shoes were of the same brocade of her dress.
 As soon as she began to speak, and especially when she became interested in conversation, her face lighted up into something very like beauty.